NathanPerrier/WildlifeAPI/README.md

 # WildlifeAPI

 WildlifeAPI is a comprehensive and modular solution designed to interact with the Queensland Government's WildlifeNet API.
-It allows users to retrieve, analyze, and manipulate wildlife data with ease and efficiency.
+It allows users to easily retrieve wildlife data with ease and efficiency.

 ## Features